Hacker-eX/walletcracker/README.md

 # Our team created software that searches for forgotten crypto wallets

-## 📣 EVERY CLIENT with a subscription gets not only the money making software itself, but also great service and customer support ✔️ so you can get started WITH PEACE OF MIND 😌🔟
+## 📣 EVERY CLIENT that purchases our software gets not only the money making software itself, but also great service and customer support ✔️ so you can get started WITH PEACE OF MIND 😌🔟

 ### WHAT IS THE DIFFERENCE BETWEEN BLOCKCHAINS AND WHAT IS THE DIFFERENCE BETWEEN ONE, TWO OR THREE BLOCKCHAIN PACKAGES ⁉️